ABC Keystone offers Career Development Education, Safety Training,

-Come join us on January 30 to take advantage of a session devoted exclusively to maintaining OSHA injury/illness recordkeeping and calculating injury rates.
-Our time together will provide you with the knowledge and skills you will need to confidently and correctly maintain your OSHA #300 & #300A injury and illness logs.
+Take advantage of a session devoted exclusively to maintaining OSHA injury/illness recordkeeping and calculating injury rates.
+Gain the knowledge and skills you will need to confidently and correctly maintain your OSHA #300 & #300A injury and illness logs.
 This class will also review electronic reporting in order to keep your company compliant.

 Benefits of Attending: